pomerium/documentation/content/docs/get-started/fundamentals/core/advanced-routes.md

     prefix: /admin
 ```

 Restart Docker and navigate to `https://nodeserver.localhost.pomerium.io`.
-Because this URL doesn’t include the `/admin` prefix in its path, Pomerium won’t match the route, which results in a `404` error.
+Because this URL doesn't include the `/admin` prefix in its path, Pomerium won't match the route, which results in a `404` error.

 The `prefix` setting will only match the route if the request has the prefix in its path.
 So, if you try `https://nodeserver.localhost.pomerium.io/admin`, Pomerium should direct you to the `/admin` only page.

-Next, let’s add `prefix_rewrite`.
+Next, let's add `prefix_rewrite`.
 To use it, give `prefix_rewrite` the value of `/`.
-If the incoming request’s prefix matches the value of `prefix` (`/admin`), Pomerium will rewrite `prefix` to match the value of `prefix_rewrite`:
+If the incoming request's prefix matches the value of `prefix` (`/admin`), Pomerium will rewrite `prefix` to match the value of `prefix_rewrite`:

 ```yaml
 - from: https://nodeserver.localhost.pomerium.io